lucidworks/auto-phrase-tokenfilter/README.md

 To build the autophrasing token filter from source code you will need to install Apache Ant (http://ant.apache.org/bindownload.cgi).
 Install Ant and then in a linux/unix shell or Windows DOS command window, change to the auto-phrase-tokenfilter directory (i.e. where you downloaded this project to) and type: ant

-Assuming that everything went well, you will have a Java archive file (jar) in the auto-phrase-tokenfilter/dist subdirectory.
-Copy this file to <solr-home>/lib (you may have to create the /lib folder first).
-In a typical Solr 4.x solr-home would be at /example/solr.
+Assuming that everything went well( BUILD SUCCESSFUL message from Ant), you will have a Java archive file called auto-phrase-tokenfilter-1.0.jar in the auto-phrase-tokenfilter/dist subdirectory.
+Copy this file to [solr-home]/lib (you may have to create the /lib folder first).
+In a typical Solr 4.x install, [solr-home] would be at /example/solr.
+Then restart Solr.

 The jar file included in this distribution was compiled with Solr 4.10.3